NCommander/vaksina/README.md

 ## Full code coverage and unit tests

-Because we don't want to have untested code paths
+Because we don't want to have untested code paths.